 - Problems with bowel motions and passing urine may indicate the cancer has spread into the bowel or bladder.

-- Secondary cancers may cause a range of symptoms, such as aching bones.
+- In advanced cases secondary cancers may cause a range of symptoms, such as fatigue, loss of weight, aching bones.

 Risk factors for vulvar cancer

 Some of the risk factors for vulvar cancer include: